Azure-Samples/Serverless-Eventing-Platform-for-Microservices/setup.md

 The front end and the signalR middleware is in the signalr-web/SignalRMiddleware folder.
-This folder has a solution file which can be built using Visual Studio Version 15.7.0 Preview 2.0.
+This folder has a solution file which can be built using Visual Studio Version 15.7.0 and above.
 The build takes care of building the angular component and bundling this with the ASP.NET WebApp.

 Note: Please make sure that your build host or your local machine has the latest